ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/arduino_sketch.md

   delay(500);
 ```

-To avoid that, we've added a half-second delay into each call of the `loop()` function.
-The `delay(ms)` function will pause execution for the defined number of milliseconds (`ms`), and then continue with the execution of your code.
+To avoid unnecessary execution, there is a half-second delay into each call of the `loop()` function.
+The `delay(ms)` function pauses execution for the defined number of milliseconds (`ms`), and then execution continues.

-#### Motion Detected
+#### Motion detected

-Now we can get into the real logic of our motion detector.
+Next, review the logic of the motion detector.
 The first thing to do is read the state of the motion detector.
-We do this with the `digitalRead()` function provided by Arduino Core.
-If the value (`val`) we read is a high voltage, that means the detector has registered motion.
+This is done with the `digitalRead()` function provided by Arduino core.
+If the value (`val`) read is a high voltage, that means the detector has registered motion.

 ```arduino {linenos=table,linenostart=72}
   // In every iteration of the loop we start by checking the current value from the PIR sensor